 Delta Pleasure Cruise Company Private Limited, incorporated in the year 2000 under the provision of the Companies Act applicable in India.
-The Company operates at Goa, in Gaming and Hospitality Segment.
+The Company is currently operates at Goa in the Gaming segment.
 The Company is subsidiary of Delta Corp Limited.
 The registered office of the company is located at Goa.